claudiacorfu/TripAdvisor/README.md

 <h3>1.6 Test Completion</h3>
 As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team

-The traceability matrix was generated and can be found here: https://github.com/claudiacorfu/TripAdvisor/blob/main/Traceability_Matrix.xlsx
+The traceability matrix was generated and can be found here: [Link Here](https://github.com/claudiacorfu/TripAdvisor/blob/main/Traceability_Matrix.xlsx)

 Test execution chart was generated and can be found below.